 Fine dining with a view: Pago Pago

 This stylish restaurant is located on the North Beach lagoon.
 It’s been there for around 30 years but still looks modern and contemporary.
 You can dine on sushi, calamari teriyak, sea bream and salmon dishes – cooked to perfection – while enjoying the views over the marina.

 Hidden in the industrial part of Eilat is this micro brewery.
 It has a casual, calming ambience with lovely home-made decor and furniture.
 The trio of owners literally made their own tables and chairs with their own hands – even creating lights using beer bottles for light shades.
 Food is freshly made and you get a beer tasting platter of up to six beers that they have brewed themselves, to sample before buy.
 You can see the brewery itself from your table.
 It’s a small space but it has a great vibe and the likelihood is you will end up staying longer than you thought you would.

 Attached to the Dan Eilat hotel on the North Beach broadwalk, this restaurant serves what is probably the best gourmet Israeli/Middle Eastern food in the city.
 The entrecote steak melts in the mouth while the lamb and chicken whether skewered, kebabs or shawarma is soft and succulent.
 There are salads galore rice, falafel and hummus and probably the best chips in town.

 Best time to go

-Though this seaside resort is sunny all year, the hottest months are July and August with temperatures hovering around 33 degrees.
+Though this seaside resort is sunny all year, (average 25 degrees) the hottest months are July and August with temperatures hovering around 33 degrees.
 January is the coolest month with an average of 14 degrees but the skies remain blue and brightly lit by the sun.

 Where to Stay